COLOR, LINE & PATTERN ART PROJECT

 Most children will have completed the painting on the first day, but if some children still have white spaces, I don’t bring the paints out again.
 Instead, I allow the children to use oil pastels to color in their empty spaces.
 Outline the flower (or whatever it ended up becoming!) by looking hard for the original black oil pastel line and retracing them.

 Set out trays of oil pastels and children can add patterns directly on top of the dried paint.
 Some will scribble, others will be very careful.
 At the beginning of this class, make sure to show what type of lines the children can make (swirls, dashes, zig-zag, bubbles, etc).
+Teach the children how to add these to their pattern art project.

 You could stop at the last step and everyone will be quite happy with the experience.
 However, if you have a bit more time, have the children practice their gluing skills by gluing their artwork onto a sheet of colored sulphite paper.
 Stress the relative importance of placing the art in the middle of the picture.